TommyTU856/MusicVisuals/README.md

 - Encapsulates functionality related to displaying a clock with hour, minute, and second arcs.
 - Utilizes constructors to initialize PApplet variables and methods to draw arcs representing clock hands.

+- The cloudyShapes method draws clouds.
+It uses the pushMatrix and popMatrix functions to isolate transformations.
+The rotate function rotates by a specified angle, adding variation to each cloud's appearance.
+Inside the loop, each cloud's position is updated using the move function, and its display is updated using the display function.

+- The spiralShape method draws a spiral shape.
+It calculates the colour of the shape based on the audio amplitude using the map function.
+Inside the loop, the spiralShape function is called multiple times to draw concentric circles forming the spiral.

+- The stars method draws stars.
+Inside the loop, it generates random positions and sizes for the stars using the random function and then calls the drawStar function to draw each star.

+- The visualCube method draws cubes on the canvas.
+Inside nested loops, it translates, rotates, and fills each cube based on its position and orientation.
+The cube's size is determined by the audio amplitude, and its colour is based on its position.

+- The drawWords method draws words on the canvas.
+Inside the loop, it translates each word's position and rotates it slightly.
+The text size and colour are set, and the word is drawn using the text function.

+- The boxes method simulates the appearance of boxes.
+Inside the loop, it rotates and fills each box based on its position and orientation.
+The box's size is determined by the audio amplitude, and its colour is randomly generated.

+- The rain method simulates raindrops falling.
+Inside the loop, it creates and updates instances of the Drop class to represent individual raindrops.

+- The circles method draws circles in a spiral pattern.
+Inside the loop, it translates the origin and rotates the canvas before drawing each circle with varying radius.

+- The update method updates the position of a line.
+It increments the y-coordinate of the line and resets it when it reaches the bottom of the screen.

+- The formCloud method simulates the formation of clouds.
+Inside nested loops, it updates and displays instances of the Cloud class to represent clouds.

+- The cloudObject method draws a cloud shape.
+It uses various parameters to specify the position, size, and colour of the cloud.

+- The Cloud class represents a cloud object with properties such as position, size, and colour.
+It has methods to move and display the cloud.

+- The colorFromOffset function calculates the colour value based on the offset parameter.
+It maps the offset value to a colour value between 0 and 255.

 Integration of AaronVisuals Class